-Webhooks allow your application to receive real-time notifications from the K-LINK Customer Support Platform.
-When specific events occur in your system, we'll send an HTTP POST request to your endpoint with event data.Getting Started#
+Webhooks deliver real-time event notifications from the K-LINK Customer Support Platform to your services.
+When something happens in K-LINK — a new contact, an inbound message, a room being solved — we send an HTTP POST request to your endpoint with the event payload.What changed

 1.